The right way to deal with YouTube copyright notices

 What is the relevance of HookSounds in this context?

 It is important for music creatives to digitally fingerprint their content.
-HookSounds helps artists by providing both “use and mention” and licensing options to musicians who produce their own original tracks.This means that if a copyright notice appears on a content creator’s YouTube video, the music can easily be cleared, thus avoiding any blocking or muting of audio content.
+HookSounds provides both “use and mention” and licensing options to creators who produce their own original videos.

 Clearing a copyright notice on YouTube